Communication Career Opportunities

 Mass Communication Perspectives

-This course examines the relationships between media, culture, and society, and reveals how various media platforms are used to influence individuals, groups, and society at large.
-Students will be exposed to the roles and responsibilities of media in relation to societal, political, and economic institutions, Close attention will be given to the media’s influence on human behavior, including voting behaviors, and violent and antisocial behavior.
+This course examines the relationships between media, culture, and society and reveals how various media platforms are used to influence individuals, groups, and society at large.
+Students are exposed to the roles and responsibilities of media in relation to societal, political, and economic institutions.
+Close attention is given to the media’s influence on human behavior, including voting behaviors and violent and antisocial behavior.

 COMM 3613